mw00847/molecular-interactions/README.md

 https://doi.org/10.1366/000370210792434396

 # Results
 The FTIR plots of the carbonyl peak of the mixtures show a shift of ±5cm-1 with increasing acetone content in Results 1.
+From right to left with increasing water concentration there are more possible water acetone conformations possible leading to broadening of the peaks.

 ![FTIR of carbonyl peak with increasing acetone, showing acetone carbonyl peak for reference](./carbonyl_peak_of_increasing_acetone_content.png)
 Results 1.
 FTIR of carbonyl peak with increasing acetone, showing acetone carbonyl peak for reference